 Pennies from heaven (and the sidewalk)

-Whoever grew up after the eighties might not fully grasp the complexities of developing such a simulator for the Commodore 64 in 1985, so let me briefly explain.
-In 64k of memory, less than even the first smartphone in 1994, Keener managed to program a basic simulation where the player could walk along a city with four different sectors to explore, plus random events like police and thieves and a day-and-night cycle (!).
-He had basically no precedent game he could copy or even get some inspiration: he did it all by himself.
+Whoever is not familiar with the Commodore 64 or grew up after the eighties might not fully grasp the complexities of developing such a simulator for a 8 bit computer in 1985.
+In 64k of memory, less than even the first smartphone in 1994, Keener had the idea to developer a fully functional bum simulator, where the player could walk along a city with four different sectors to explore.
+He even featured random events like police and thieves and a complete day-and-night cycle (!).
+He had basically no precedent game he could copy or even get inspiration from.
+It is true: he did it all by himself.

-A pretty awesome feat in of itself, even though the game surely sports crude graphics – yes, even for 1985 – and is rather unforgiving.
-Still, that was average for the time especially for such a budget game; one would get the money’s worth by playing it again and again.
+All of this would be quite the amazing accomplishment already, even though the game surely sports PET-like crude graphics – yes, even for 1985 – and is rather unforgiving.
+Still, that was average for the time especially for such a budget game like Rags to Riches; one would get the money’s worth by playing it again and again.
 Naturally there was no focus on the social aspects of the problem, but I don’t think anyone was expecting anything of the sort from a game in the mid-eighties.

 Since then, I’ve looked around and about for any sort of experience that reminded me of Rags to Riches and… found none.
-Until some months ago when I discovered Change: A Homeless Survival Experience.
+Until I discovered Change: A Homeless Survival Experience.

 I still don't know what I was waiting for

-There is a single mandatory question that pops up again and again in every single interview with a homeless person: “how did you end up homeless?“.
-Many times, it is a consequence of family abuse or mental illness, indeed reality has little to do with movie narratives like “losing everything in the stock market”.
+There is a single mandatory question that pops up again and again each time a journalist tries the usual interview with a homeless person: “how did you end up in this situation?“.
+Many times, it is an unfortunate consequence of family abuse or mental illness, indeed reality has little to do with movie narratives like “losing everything in the stock market”.
+Sure, sometimes it might be a deliberate choice, but those are really the minority.

-The core of the gameplay is also eerily similar to that first level of Rags to Riches.
+The interesting thing, especially for me, is how the core of the gameplay is eerily similar to that first level of Rags to Riches.
 The player can find things to sell to recycling centers, beg for money while trying to survive the night.
 It is also possible to get a dog, find a shelter for safer sleep and, after a few stable nights, get a residence permit that grants a library card, so it is possible to study for longer hours.
 The more time one lends to study, the higher the chances of landing a job, thus earning money in order to finally rent a place, thus winning the “run”.

-Yes, indeed, things are a bit simplified from reality.
+Yes, naturally, things are quite more simplified from reality.
 Change plays like a roguelite of sorts, new perks and shops are unlocked after each run depending on the amount of XP points gathered.
+It also features different characters which have different illnesses or addictions, which can entirely change the way one approaches the run.

 I've find, you can find, happiness in Change-ry

 The most important thing to keep an eye on is the happiness level.
 If that runs out, the character gives up reaching out from the gutter and the game ends, without further dire consequences.
-It’s a bleak game, but not that extreme, fortunately.
-Each night also brings a rather sombre description of contemplating about good times or experiencing events which will count in favor or against the character’s happiness.
+It’s a bleak game, but it does not describe any more extreme consequences of “giving up”, fortunately.
+Each night also brings a rather sombre description of contemplating about good times long gone or experiencing events which will count in favor or against the character’s happiness.

 Along with the happiness level, there’s the usual food and hygiene levels you can restore with items bought in shops or by using the occasional public bathroom/fountain.
 There are also meet fellow homeless to meet but interactions are pretty limited, since most of them happen in the park.
 In all of my runs I’ve been there maybe twice, there’s really no big reason to venture inside, unless you have time to waste or things to sell.

-The game is a labour of love, it’s been in early access on Steam for a year and a half and it has been officially released in in February.
-I’ve been following its development since early november 2019 and I’ve seen with my own eyes the amount of work and care the development team put into it.
+The game is a labour of love, it’s been in early access on Steam for a year and a half and it has been officially released in in February 2020, through ups and downs.
+Being following its development since early november 2019, I have seen with my own eyes the amount of work and care the development team put into it.

 Begging to change your life